Why do people speak German in South Tyrol?

 One of the most beautiful and diversified bike paths in the Alpine region.

-The Apple Cycle Path through the Etschtal-Adige Valley connects the cities of Merano and Bolzano with almost no incline.
+The Apple Cycle Path connects Meran and Bozen with almost no incline.